Install and configure xrdp to use Remote Desktop with Ubuntu

 Applies to: ✔️ Linux VMs ✔️ Flexible scale sets

-Linux virtual machines (VMs) in Azure are usually managed from the command line using a secure shell (SSH) connection.
-When new to Linux, or for quick troubleshooting scenarios, the use of remote desktop may be easier.
+When new to Linux, or for quick troubleshooting scenarios, the use of remote desktop may be easier than Secure Shell (SSH) access.
 This article details how to install and configure a desktop environment (xfce) and remote desktop (xrdp) for your Linux VM running Ubuntu.

 The article was written and tested using an Ubuntu 18.04 VM.

-This article requires an existing Ubuntu 18.04 LTS VM in Azure.
+This article requires an existing Ubuntu 18.04 LTS or Ubuntu 20.04 LTS VM in Azure.
 If you need to create a VM, use one of the following methods:

 Install a desktop environment on your Linux VM

-Most Linux VMs in Azure do not have a desktop environment installed by default.
-Linux VMs are commonly managed using SSH connections rather than a desktop environment.
-There are various desktop environments in Linux that you can choose.
-Depending on your choice of desktop environment, it may consume one to 2 GB of disk space, and take 5 to 10 minutes to install and configure all the required packages.
+Most Linux VMs in Azure don't have a desktop environment installed by default.
+Linux VMs are commonly managed using SSH connections rather than a desktop environment, however there are several desktop environments that you can choose to install.
+Depending on your choice of desktop environment, it consumes up to 2 GB of disk space and take up to ten minutes to both install and configure all the required packages.

-The following example installs the lightweight xfce4 desktop environment on an Ubuntu 18.04 LTS VM.
+The following example installs the lightweight xfce4 desktop environment on an Ubuntu VM.
 Commands for other distributions vary slightly (use

 yum to install on Red Hat Enterprise Linux and configure appropriate